Public Enemies (2009 film): Plot

 Purvis and his men apprehend Carroll and torture him for the gang's location.
 An ambush is organized at Little Bohemia.
 Dillinger and Hamilton break away, and agents Winstead and Hurt pursue them through the woods, engaging in a shootout that fatally wounds Hamilton.
 Nelson, Shouse, and Van Meter hijack a Bureau car, killing Purvis's partner Carter Baum in the process.
 After a car chase, Purvis and his men kill Nelson and the rest of the gang.
 Elsewhere, Hamilton dies from his injuries after warning Dillinger to let Frechette go.

 Dillinger meets Frechette, telling her he will commit one more robbery to pay enough for them to escape together.
 He drops her off, thinking she is safe, but she is arrested and badly beaten for refusing to reveal his whereabouts.
 Winstead and Purvis eventually intervene to stop the abusive and violent interrogation.
 Dillinger organizes a train robbery with Alvin Karpis and the Barker Gang, intending to flee the country the next day.
 Receiving a note from Frechette through her lawyer, Louis Piquett, he is told not to break her out of jail as she will be released in two years.

-Purvis enlists Anna Sage's help, a "madam" and one of Dillinger's acquaintances, threatening her with deportation to Romania, unless she sets up Dillinger, to hide out at her brothel.
+Purvis enlists the help of Anna Sage, a "madam" and one of Dillinger's acquaintances, threatening her with deportation to Romania, unless she sets up Dillinger, to hide out at her brothel.
 They go out to see Manhattan Melodrama but when out of the theater, are met by Purvis and other agents who awaited them.
 Dillinger spots the police unit but is shot before he can aim.
 Winstead kneels down beside the dying Dillinger to hear his last words.
 Purvis informs Hoover of Dillinger's death as bystanders begin to crowd around his body.

 Winstead visits Frechette in prison; she already knows about Dillinger's death.
-He tells her that he thinks his dying words were, "Tell Billie for me, 'Bye bye Blackbird.'"
+He tells her that he thinks his dying words were, "Tell Billie for me, 'Bye, bye, Blackbird.'"
 Frechette sheds tears as Winstead leaves.
+Closing titles explain that Purvis quit the FBI a year later and committed suicide in 1960, and Frechette was released after two years.